 AASP offers webinars on a quarterly basis, providing valuable education on a wide range of topics by experts in the field.
 These are also available for on-demand purchase & viewing if you miss the live presentation.
-Credits toward re-certification of the CC-AASP designation can also be earned by participating in AASP webinars.
+Credits toward CMPC re-certification can also be earned by participating in AASP webinars.

 12:00 pm Eastern